Our resource hub is home to a wealth of articles, stories and videos about managing and living with type 1 diabetes.

 Home > About JDRF & our impact > Our research > Information for researchers > Current research funding opportunities > JDRF UK Small Grant Awards

-Each year, through our Small Grant Awards, we offer up to £20,000 for basic research projects and £30,000 for clinical research studies, in the field of type 1 diabetes.
+Funding: up to £20,000 for basic research and £30,000 for clinical research

-This scheme is open to basic scientists, clinicians, healthcare professionals (including allied health professionals) at an early stage of their research career.
-We can make an allowance if your career has been subject to mitigating circumstances or interruptions for family or personal reasons.
+JDRF UK Small Grant Awards are open to basic scientists, clinicians, healthcare professionals (including allied health professionals) at an early stage of their research career.
+Applicants may have received previous funding but must not have received any grant worth more than £100,000 as principal investigator, excluding personal fellowships.
+Allowance will be made for applicants whose career has been subject to mitigating circumstances or interruptions for family or personal reasons.

 The latest three projects to receive our small grant awards range from targeting the immune attack causing type 1 through to growing new insulin-producing beta cells in the lab.
 Read about the latest three research projects awarded Small Grant Awards.
 You can also read about the first project that we awarded a Small Grant Award to back in 2021.